 How Do the Buick Junkyards Near Me Operate

 Buick junkyards operate like any other local business, with a business model similar to that of a thrift shop.
-In this case though they purchase junked automobiles and sell off the functioning parts.
+In this case, though they purchase junked automobiles and sell off the functioning parts.
 These salvage yard businesses serve the vehicle recycling industry and help reduce energy and the use of natural resources.
-Of course they also serve the consumer as they provide a great way to get second hand parts cheap.
+Of course, they also serve the consumer as they provide a great way to get second-hand parts cheaply.

 There are a few different kinds of auto junkyards.
 Some are self service where you pay a few bucks to enter and pull parts off vehicles yourself.
 Other lots pull parts for you and because of that tend to charge a little more.
 Then of course there are online junkyards where you can order used parts.